 A co-editor can edit just about anything about your video.
 Below are some possible use cases:

 Yes.
 Giving someone co-publisher access to your video will also allow them to embed it in their own courses in addition to publishing it to other Media Galleries.
+They can also publish it to channels in MediaSpace.

 Yes.
 To be clear:

-In a general sense, embedding a video is like taking one of your videos in "My Media" and plopping it onto another web page.
+In a general sense, embedding a video is like taking one of your videos in "My Media" and plopping it onto a web page.
 In order for that to happen, you have to add some code to the page - and so you need to be able to edit that page's HTML.

 No. If you want to embed your media on external websites (i.e. outside of Canvas), you need to grab an embed code from MediaSpace instead.
 The embed codes that Kaltura uses within Canvas are specific to Canvas and won't work elsewhere.